LOGANATHAN-MS/TOMATO/README.md

 ---

 ## Features
-- **Responsive Design**: The website adapts to different screen sizes.
 - **Custom Styling**: Themed with a tomato-inspired color palette and personalized hover effects.
 - **HTML and CSS Mastery**: Built entirely with HTML for structure and CSS for styling.